Aks18had/Airbnb_2019_NYC/README.md

 **BUSINESS OBJECTIVE:** Airbnb is a platform that connects travelers with hosts offering unique accommodations.
 With millions of listings, data analysis is crucial for security, business decisions, understanding user behavior, and enhancing the service.

+* **Approach to the Problem Statement:**

+* Understanding the Problem Statement: Clearly define the problem and identify the objectives of the analysis.

+* Data Collection: Gather the relevant dataset, ensuring it is comprehensive and relevant to the problem at hand.Data Cleaning and Preprocessing: Prepare the data for analysis by handling missing values, correcting errors, and formatting it appropriately.

+* Exploratory Data Analysis (EDA): Conduct a thorough analysis to understand the data's structure, relationships, and key characteristics & To Use visual tools to represent the data findings clearly and concisely.

+* Insights and Conclusion: Draw meaningful insights and provide best Conclusion to this Project.

 [1]**LET's BEGIN**